-Relationship of Kāi Tahu with their rohe35
+Relationship of Kāi Tahu with their rohe

 Te Rūnanga o Ngāi Tahu (the iwi authority) is made up of 18 papatipu rūnaka, of which seven have interests in the Otago region.
 Papatipu rūnaka are a focus for whānau and hapū (extended family groups) who have mana whenua status within their area.
+In addition, the rakatirataka of owners of Māori freehold land over their land and resources is acknowledged.
 Mana whenua hold traditional customary authority and maintain contemporary relationships within an area determined by whakapapa (genealogical ties), resource use and ahikāroa (the long burning fires of occupation).
 Te Rūnanga o Ngāi Tahu encourages consultation with the papatipu rūnaka and takes into account the views of kā Rūnaka when determining its own position.

 Three Kāi Tahu ki Otago papatipu rūnaka have marae based in Otago, Te Rūnanga o Moeraki, Kāti Huirapa Rūnaka ki Puketeraki and Te Rūnanga o Ōtākou, whilst the fourth, Hokonui Rūnanga, is based in neighbouring Southland.
-Three Ngāi Tahu ki Murihiku Rūnaka - Awarua Rūnanga, Waihopai Rūnanga and Ōraka-Aparima Rūnanga - are based in Southland but also share interests with Kāi Tahu ki Otago in South Otago, the Mata-au Clutha River, and the inland lakes and mountains.
+Three Ngāi Tahu ki Murihiku RūnangaRūnaka - Awarua Rūnanga, Waihopai Rūnanga and Ōraka-Aparima Rūnanga - are based in Southland but also share interests with Kāi Tahu ki Otago in South Otago, the Mata-au Clutha River, and the inland lakes and mountains.
 The areas of shared interest originate from the seasonal hunting and gathering economy that was a distinctive feature of the southern Kāi Tahu lifestyle.
 Seasonal mobility was an important means by which hāpu and whānau maintained customary rights to the resources of the interior and ahi kā.